 - The first phase set out a detailed methodology of how it is proposed to calculate reasonable profit and apply it in any determination by the Authority as to whether a registered undertaking has made a profit which is in excess of the reasonable profit in respect of a period.
-The details of the methodology are set out in document "Overcompensation Assessment Methodology", dated 6 December 2018. - The second phase of the assessment process entail performing and reporting back our conclusions for the assessment performed in each of the three years 2019 to 2021 for the appropriate time periods ending in the previous 31 December as provided for in section 7F of the Health Insurance Acts 1994 to 2020.
+The details of the methodology are set out in document "Overcompensation Assessment Methodology", dated 6 December 2018. - The second phase of the assessment process entail performing and reporting back our conclusions for the assessments performed for the appropriate time periods ending in the previous 31 December as provided for in section 7F of the Health Insurance Acts 1994 to 2021.

-This report represents our third overcompensation assessment covering the period 1st January 2018 to 31st December 2020.
+This report represents our fourth overcompensation assessment covering the period 1st January 2019 to 31st December 2021.